Ruby gives three types of method visibility:

 In summary, method visibility and access control can be a bit confusing at first, especially if you’re coming over to Ruby from some other OO language.
 If you’re still confused, there’s more information available here and here.
 Do yourself a favor and make sure you understand, cuz it’s important stuff!

-.
+self.
 This means that

 it’s not possible to access another object’s private methods, even if